 I further agree on behalf of myself and my personal representatives, heirs, executors, or administrators to HEREBY RELEASE, WAIVE, AND AGREE THAT I WILL NOT SUE DREW, its governing board, directors, officers, employees, agents, volunteers, or students (hereinafter referred to as “Releasees”) for any and all liability, including any and all claims or suits of any kind, arising from any injury, property damage or death that I may suffer as a result of my participation in the Program, UNLESS THE INJURY OR DAMAGE IS CAUSED BY THE RELEASEES’ GROSS NEGLIGENCE OR INTENTIONAL MISCONDUCT

 Note: Drew Bikes will be distributed on a first-come-first-served basis.
-Previous renters are not eligible to rent a bike if the bike was not returned to the Office of Sustainability in a timely manner at the end of the rental period.
+Previous renters are not eligible to rent a bike if the bike was not returned in a timely manner at the end of the rental period.